JTovalin10/project-adam/docs/timeline/genesis-a-timeline.md

 **Total Hours Available:** 68 hours
 ---
 ## Overview
 Building essential data structures and algorithms that form the foundation for all networking and systems projects.
 This phase focuses on **C++ implementation mastery**: correct syntax, robust testing, and manual memory management (pointers, `new`/`delete`).
+The goal is to understand how these data structures work under the hood.
+For data structures that have existing industry-standard libraries (e.g., `std::vector`, `std::unordered_map`), I will use those libraries in later projects to gain experience with industry-standard tools.
 I have taken CSE 332 (Data Structures & Parallelism) at UW, which covered Min Heap, Dijkstra's Algorithm, and other fundamental algorithms.
 Data structures and algorithms covered in CSE 332 are not included here unless they're directly used in projects I'll build.

 **Note:** All time estimates include project setup (`.h`, `.cpp`, `gtest.cpp`, `makefile`), comprehensive unit testing (GoogleTest), and header file documentation following the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
 ---